timnarr/kirby-imagex/README.md

       // extend `shared` attributes in lazy loading mode ],
     // Do not add `src`, `srcset`, `sizes` or `loading` or their equivalents for lazy loading (like `data-src`) here.
-    // These attributes are handled automatically by imagex and adding them here will throw an exception.
+    // These attributes are handled automatically by Imagex and adding them here will throw an exception.
   ],
   'srcsetName' => 'my-srcset',
-  'sizes' => '760px',
   'critical' => $isCritical ?? false,
   'ratio' => '1/1',
-  'sources' => [
+  'sourcesArtDirected' => [
     ['ratio' => '21/9', 'media' => '(min-width: 1200px)']
     ['media' => '(min-width: 820px)', 'image' => $artDirectedImage]
     ['ratio' => '16/9', 'media' => '(prefers-color-scheme: dark)', 'image' => $darkModeImage]